GoogleChrome/developer.chrome.com/site/en/docs/webstore/publish/index.md

   ZIP file in a way that reduces the size of the user download package.
 For details, see [Reducing the size of the user download package][9].

-Before you upload your item, you’ll be asked to pick a developer account to own your items.
+Before you upload your item, you'll be asked to pick a developer account to own your items.
 Instead of your personal account, we suggest using a dedicated account.

 ## Create a developer account {: #create-a-developer-account }